Nizhal Nijamagiradhu: Production

 Sarath Babu was given a role in the film, after Balachander saw him at a function.
 His first shot was at Hyderabad.
-Balachandar cast Malayalam actress Shoba in a pivotal role in the film, but the delayed release of the film meant that Karaikkudi Narayanan's Achaani (1978) marked Shobha's debut as a lead actress in Tamil.
+Balachandar cast Malayalam actress Shoba in a pivotal role in the film, but the delayed release of the film meant that Karaikkudi Narayanan's Achaani (1978) marked Shoba's debut as a lead actress in Tamil.
 Balachander gave T. S. B. K. Moulee, who had directed films under Balachander's banner, the role of a "women-obsessed local tattler".
 Balachander, who used to watch Moulee's plays, liked his style of writing and wanted him to write a comedy track for the film.
 Mouli said that he was given the liberty by Balachander to insert comedy sequences wherever he wanted and that he wrote 16 scenes for the film.
+For the role of Kasi, Balachander chose stage actor Hanumanthu after he was impressed with his performance in the play Sampoorna Ramayanam.

-Balachander stated that he had an egotistical girl (Sumitra) fall for the macho antics of the hero (Kamal Hassan) "to lend credence and strength to the plot.
-Also, she provided a perfect contrast to the innocent victim Shobha, the other character".
+Balachander stated that he had an egotistical girl (Sumitra) fall for the macho antics of the hero (Kamal Hassan) "to lend credence and strength to the plot" and felt she was in juxtaposition to the innocent victim character played by Shoba.
 The final length of the film was 3981.30 metres.

 Soundtrack

-The music for this film was composed by M. S. Viswanathan.
+The music was composed by M. S. Viswanathan.
+The song "Ilakkanam Marudho" is set to the Hindustani raga Brindavani Sarang and "Kamban Emandhan" is set to the Carnatic raga Mohanam.

-Reception
+Legacy

 Actor Maadhu Balaji said, "I must have watched Nizhal Nijamagiradhu 40 to 50 times".
 In 2008, actor and TV host Bosskey named Nizhal Nijamagiradhu among his three most favourite films.
-In 2005, Kamal Haasan stated that Nizhal Nijamagirathu was far superior to Maro Charitra, another Balachander film he was also part of, which was highly acclaimed and very successful.
+In 2005, Kamal Haasan stated that Nizhal Nijamagirathu was far superior to Maro Charitra, another Balachander film he was also part of.